Explore topics on this page

 Recovery and Aftercare After Facelift Surgery

-The recovery trajectory continues evolving through distinct phases, with most individuals returning to non-strenuous work around weeks two to three, though noticeable post-surgical appearance persists.
-By the fourth to sixth week, swelling reduction becomes more pronounced and regular daily activities can generally resume, though high-impact exercise remains off limits.
-The comprehensive transformation achieved through your Face+ Signature Facelift becomes increasingly evident between three to six months as residual swelling completely resolves and incision lines continue maturing.
+Most patients feel comfortable returning to desk-based work around weeks two to three, though visible post-surgical appearance may persist.
+By the fourth to sixth week, swelling continues to diminish and regular daily activities can typically resume, although high-impact exercise remains restricted.
+The full effect of the Vertical Restore Facelift becomes increasingly apparent between three and six months as residual swelling resolves completely and incision lines continue to mature.

 Risks and Complications of Facelift Surgery